What images do you visualize when you hear the word desert?

 - Love it?
 Pin it!

-Although the harsh desertic conditions are challenging for grape growing, the sunshine and low humidity are favorable for viticulture.
-By selecting specific varietals and using new techniques, grapes have been growing successfully since the 90’s.
-Aquifers, higher elevation and cold air from the regional mountains help develop the grapes.
+Although the harsh desert conditions are challenging for grape growing, the sunshine and low humidity are favorable for viticulture.

 #1- Pahrump Valley Winery: The Most Awarded Winery in Nevada

-Current owners, Bill and Gretchen Loken first discovered the winery in 2002 and by 2003, had acquired the winery, including the on-site restaurant called Symphony Restaurant.
+Current owners, Bill and Gretchen Loken first discovered the winery in 2002.
+By 2003, they had acquired the winery, including the on site restaurant called Symphony Restaurant.

 Today, Pahrump winery is one of the most awarded wineries with over 430 National Wine Awards since 2004.

-Pahrump Valley Winery offers free tours and tastings daily and we made it just in time for the 3:30 pm tour, the last tour of the day.
+Pahrump Valley Winery offers free tours and tastings daily.
+We got there just in time for the 3:30 pm tour, the last tour of the day.

 The Grapes at Pahrump Valley Winery